hackettjoe/Amazon-AWS-SAA-C02/README.md

 #### S3 Transfer Acceleration

 Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
-Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
+Transfer Acceleration takes advantage of Amazon CloudFrontâ€™s globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

 Use Cases
 - You have customers that upload to a centralized bucket from all over the world